vitecd/isa88-vga/README.md

 # isa-super-vga
-Trident TVGA9000i based Super VGA board
+Trident TVGA9000i-based Super VGA board

 ## Introduction

 The ISA Super VGA card is based on the Trident TVGA9000i Super VGA controller IC.
 It offers excellent compatibility with the original IBM VGA, as well as a good emulation of older CGA, EGA, Hercules and MDA adapters.
 The ISA Super VGA card was designed to be used with the [Xi 8088 Processor Board](https://github.com/skiselev/xi_8088), but it also works in IBM PC/XT and their clones.
 It will work in 16-bit ISA slots of AT-compatible computers, but its performance will be inferior to 16-bit VGA cards.

-Note: PCB Version 1.0 requires a rework for compatibility with the original IBM PC and IBM XT computers, please see the Errata section below.
+Note: PCB Version 1.0 requires a rework for compatibility with the original IBM PC and IBM XT computers.
+Please see the Errata section below.
 This errata was fixed in the PCB Version 1.1

 ![ISA SVGA V0.9 Assembled Board](images/ISA_SVGA-Board-800px.jpg)